Applications for 2022/23 are now closed.

 - Since the aim of the Fulbright Program is to foster cultural understanding between the U.S. and Israel, preference will be given to applicants who have not had a substantial recent academic experience in the United States or another English-speaking country.

 - Preference will be given to candidates who have not received previous Fulbright grants.

 - The Foundation reserves the exclusive right to determine, within the framework of applicable law and regulations, the qualitative standards for the evaluation of applications.
 The Foundation is not under any obligation to provide the reasons for its decisions regarding the allocation of Fellowships.

 Conditions of Award

 - The grantee must travel on a J-1 Exchange Visitor visa sponsored by the Fulbright program.

-- Two years must pass from the completion of the grantee’s Fulbright program before it will be permitted to return to the US as the holder of a J1 professor/research scholar visa.
+- Two years must pass from the completion of the grantee’s Fulbright program before being permitted to return to the U.S. as the holder of a J1 professor/research scholar visa.